Online game: Multiplayer online battle arena game (MOBA)

 A specific subgenre of strategy video games referred to as multiplayer online battle arena (MOBA) gained popularity in the 2010s as a form of electronic sports, encompassing games such as the Defense of the Ancients mod for Warcraft III, League of Legends, Dota 2, Smite, and Heroes of the Storm.
 Major esports professional tournaments are held in venues that can hold tens of thousands of spectators and are streamed online to millions more.
 A strong fanbase has opened up the opportunity for sponsorship and advertising, eventually leading the genre to become a global cultural phenomenon.

 Battle Royale games

 A battle royale game is a genre that blends the survival, exploration and scavenging elements of a survival game with last-man-standing gameplay.
 Dozens to hundreds of players are involved in each match, with the winner being the last player or team alive.
 Some notable examples include PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Apex Legends, and Call of Duty: Warzone, each having received tens of millions of players within months of their releases.
 The genre is designed exclusively for multiplayer gameplay over the Internet.

 MUD

-MUD are a class of multi-user real-time virtual worlds, usually but not exclusively text-based, with a history extending back to the creation of MUD1 by Richard Bartle in 1978.
+MUD is a class of multi-user real-time virtual worlds, usually but not exclusively text-based, with a history extending back to the creation of MUD1 by Richard Bartle in 1978.
 MUD were the direct predecessors of MMORPG.